jiry17/IntSy/README.md

 $ ./run_exp -exp 1
 ```

-For Figure 2 (Line 1046-1062), the script will redraw it as `run/figure/exp1.png` while the original figure used in our paper can be found as `run/expected/exp1.png`.
+For Figure 2, the script will redraw it as `run/figure/exp1.png` while the original figure used in our paper can be found as `run/expected/exp1.png`.

-For data listed in Section 7.3 (Line 1036-1044, 1065-1068), `run_exp` will recalculate them and print them to the standard output.
+For data listed in Section 7.3, `run_exp` will recalculate them and print them to the standard output.

 #### Reproduce results of experiment 2